-• Type and SubType - When Plasma is the selected type, a dropdown list of subtypes will be displayed.

-- ID and Name These values will be automatically populated, but you can edit them. - Model Select from the drop down list. - Offset Enter an X and Y offset if you have more than one fab head. - Lift Axis Select axis to be used when lifting the fab head. - Communication Select RS-232/RS-485 and a Comm port if you have direct communication with the plasma for setting Current and Pressure on the fly. - Legacy Tool Number Enter number here. - Lead Length Length of the plasma table. - Torch Control
+- Type and SubType When Plasma is the selected type, a dropdown list of subtypes will be displayed. - ID and Name These values will be automatically populated, but you can edit them. - Model Select from the drop down list. - Offset Enter an X and Y offset if you have more than one Fab Head. - Lift Axis Select axis to be used when lifting the Fab Head. - Lift Axis Offset Enter offset for selected lift axis. - Communication Select RS-232/RS-485 and a Comm port if you have direct communication with the plasma for setting Current and Pressure on the fly. - Pause G-Code on Mode Change - Select to enable. - Torch Control